The Case Against Google: How it Uses Censorship in Its Business Model

 If you didn’t get a chance to watch CSPAN last week you missed a great deal of fun.
 The heads of Google, Facebook, and Amazon all digitally beamed into the Congressional hearing.
 At the heart of the issue was the growing power– and increasing misuse of it by the major tech giants.

 Google’s case is particularly interesting.
 Combine precedent of previous large conveyors of info with modern tech law.
 We get a better understanding of the issues at the heart of Congress’ concerns.
+If you will like to know how this condition your business check with an expert like Bob Bratt.

-The big tech companies have been able to hide behind Section 230 of the Telecommunications Act in their operations.
+According to top rated criminal lawyers in Sydney the big tech companies have been able to hide behind Section 230 of the Telecommunications Act in their operations.
 Let’s take a closer look at the section before we go any further.

 1)Treatment of publisher or speaker